 No Lines, No Waiting!

-Given its remote location and notoriously bad weather, Aniakchak is one of the least visited units of the National Park System.
-A vibrant reminder of Alaska's location in the volcanically active "Ring of Fire," the monument is home to an impressive six-mile wide, 2,500 feet. deep caldera formed during a massive eruption 3,500 years ago.
+Given its remote location and challenging weather conditions, Aniakchak is one of the most wild and least visited in places in the National Park System.
+This landscape is a vibrant reminder of Alaska's location in the volcanically active "Ring of Fire" as it is home to an impressive six mile (10 km) wide, 2,500 ft (762 m) deep caldera formed during a massive volcanic eruption 3,500 years ago.

 Did You Know?